kyma-project/community/sig-and-wg/sig-core/proposals/introducing_knative_brokers.md

 There are two proposed solutions.
 Solution 1 is an instant transition and deprecation proposal where the new `Broker` based eventing will replace the existing Event Bus.
 The Kyma `Susbscription` and `EventActivation` CRDs will be removed and Event Bus users will need to migrate to the new knative CRDs.

-Solution 2 is about having both systems coexisting for one or two releases, during which the namespaces with the `knative-injection-enabled=true` label will have the new `Broker` based eventing, while the ones that don't will just have the same old Kyma Event Bus based behavior (i.e uses Kyma `EventActivation` and `Subscription` CRDs) in order to:
+Solution 2 is about having both systems coexisting for one or two releases, during which the namespaces with the `knative-eventing-injection=enabled` label will have the new `Broker` based eventing, while the ones that don't will just have the same old Kyma Event Bus based behavior (i.e uses Kyma `EventActivation` and `Subscription` CRDs) in order to:

 1. Allow Kyma users to try the new Knative `Broker` based eventing.
 2. Keep current users of Event Bus CRDs unaffected and allow a smoother migration path.